Computable Bounds on Convergence of Markov Chains in Wasserstein Distance via Contractive Drift: Introduction

+The D\&C method for polynomially convergent chains is studied in \cite{butkovsky2014subgeometric} and \cite{durmus2016subgeometric}, where the drift conditions are similar to those in \cite{jarner2002polynomial} and \cite{douc2004practical} for estimating polynomial convergence in TV distance.
+They assume that the metric is bounded and the chain is non-expansive.
+Their bounds are qualitative in nature, as they are not explicit or might be difficult to compute explicitly.
+This is further discussed after Theorem \ref{theorem_polynomial_b}.
+In the CD framework, quantitative bounds are derived without those assumptions.

+Many of the aforementioned results require the chain to be non-expansive, which may not be satisfied in practice.
+However, it is possible to make the chain non-expansive by modifying the underlying metric.
+This metric modification approach has been systematically developed for diffusion processes (\cite{eberle2011reflection, eberle2016reflection, zimmer2017explicit, eberle2019quantitativeH, eberle2019sticky}).
+As we demonstrate in Section \ref{section_expansive}, metric modification and drift construction are naturally integrated under the CD framework.

+In summary, the D\&C method modifies the metric to enforce contraction and finds a Lyapunov function to create drift, while the method in \cite{steinsaltz1999locally} and \cite{qin2022geometric} smoothly combines the two steps via a single ``weight'' function.
+In the current paper, we develop this idea of smooth combination into a unified convergence analysis framework.

-The rest of the paper is organized as follows: In Section \ref{preliminaries}, we introduce various concepts, including the definition of induced metrics and that of a local Lipschitz constant.
-In Section \ref{mr}, we introduce contractive drift conditions and present our primary findings, namely, Wasserstein convergence theorems with various convergence rates, including polynomial, geometric, and semi-exponential rates.
-The corresponding central limit theorems that can be derived by directly applying our primary results are established in Section \ref{clt}.
-In Section \ref{wvstv}, we highlight several advantages of analyzing convergence in Wasserstein distance over total variation distance.
-Finally, in Sections \ref{lmt}, \ref{brt} and Section \ref{nssgd}, we introduce methods that render our theory applicable to a broad range of examples, including queueing systems and stochastic gradient descent with constant step-size.
+The rest of the paper is organized as follows: In Section \ref{section_preliminaries}, we introduce various concepts, including induced metrics and the local Lipschitz constant.
+In Section \ref{section_main}, we introduce the contractive drift condition (CD) and present our primary findings, namely, Wasserstein convergence theorems with various convergence rates.
+In Section \ref{section_tvw}, we highlight several advantages of analyzing convergence in Wasserstein distance over TV distance.
+In Sections \ref{section_expansive} and \ref{section_sgd}, we use the CD framework to bound the convergence of stochastic algorithms, which can be non-contractive or even expansive.
+In Sections \ref{section_lmt} and \ref{section_brt}, we introduce two techniques to establish CDs, and we use them to bound the convergence of the G/G/1 queue in heavy traffic, and also stochastic fluid networks.
+In Section \ref{section_deep}, we describe how the CD framework can allow convergence analysis to be combined with deep learning.
+All proofs are in Section \ref{section_proofs}.